yylluu/dumbo/README.md

 Proof-of-Concept implementation for Bolt-Dumbo Transformer.
 The code is forked from the implementation of Honeybadger-BFT protocol.
+The pessimistic fallback path is instantiated by Dumbo-2 (Guo et al. CCS'2020).
-It also includes a PoC implementation for Dumbo-2 (Guo et al. CCS'2020)
+So this codebase also includes a PoC implementation for Dumbo-2 as a by-product.

 1. To run the benchmarks at your machine (with Ubuntu 18.84 LTS), first install all dependencies as follows:
     ```